SteagCSCT/IR-Thermal-Scanner/README.md

 Infrared non-contact temperature measurement, reduce the risk of cross-infection.
 Efficient: the detection time is less than 1 second.
 It is also limited by the fact that the thermal imager measures the skin temperature and not the core body temperature.

-### Problem Statement: Demands and Shortage of non-contacting Infrared thermometer for the COVID-19.
+* **Problem Statement** : Demands and Shortage of non-contacting Infrared thermometer for the COVID-19.
-### Solution: Build and Distribute non-contacting Infrared thermometer and the building guides will help to solve the problem.
+* **Solution** : Build and Distribute non-contacting Infrared thermometer and the building guides will help to solve the problem.